-An accessory dwelling unit (ADU) is a great way to increase your property's value, generate passive income, or provide housing for family members or guests.
+An accessory dwelling unit (ADU) is a potential way to increase a property's value and the income it generates, or provide housing for family members or guests.

-They're particularly popular in areas where real estate is more expensive because they're an opportunity to invest in real estate where doing so may be cost-prohibitive.
+They're particularly popular in areas where real estate is more expensive, because they're an opportunity to invest in real estate where doing so may otherwise be cost-prohibitive.

 ADUs also have the advantage of having many financing options, making them accessible to many types of investors.

 What are the benefits of an ADU?